 a.
-The task of the Judges is to find the dog which, on the day, pleases them most by the quality of its work from the shooting point of view.
-They must, therefore, take natural game-finding to be of the first importance in Field Trials.
+The task of the judges is to find the dog which, on the day, pleases them most by the quality of its work from the shooting point of view.
+They must, therefore, take natural game-finding to be of the first importance in field trials.

-A Judge must also have a very good working knowledge of the breed or breeds under Trial and have the interest and future of the breed or breeds at heart, since final placings may influence breeding plans and so determine the course of breed development.

-b.
-No Judge should accept an invitation to judge a Trial, and no competitor should enter a Trial, unless they are fully conversant with the current Field Trial Regulations.
-The Chief Storward of a Field Trial should ensure that each of the Judges
+A judge must also have a very good working knowledge of the breed or breeds under trial and have the interest and future of the breed or breeds at heart, since final placings may influence breeding plans and so determine the course of breed development. b.
+No judge should accept an invitation to judge a trial, and no competitor should enter a trial, unless they are fully conversant with the current Field Trial Regulations.

-The Chief Steward of a Field Trial should ensure that each of the Judges at a Field Trial has a copy of the current Field Trial Regulations.
+The chief steward of a field trial should ensure that each of the judges at a field trial has a copy of the current Field Trial Regulations.